opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

       This OPTIONAL property describes the score of the compatibility set.

-      There is only one compatibility score filed allowed in one compatibility set.
+      There is only one compatibility score field allowed in one compatibility set.

       The highest score of the compatibility set means this compatibility set is the most optimal one.